wp-statistics/wp-statistics/readme.txt

 If you encounter any bug, please create an issue on [Github](https://github.com/wp-statistics/wp-statistics/issues/new) where we can act upon them more efficiently.
 Since [Github](https://github.com/wp-statistics/wp-statistics) is not a support forum, just bugs are welcomed, and any other request will be closed.

 == Changelog ==
+= v13.1.4 - 14.01.2022 =
+* Enhancement: Datepicker direction issue has been fixed
+* Enhancement: UTF-8 referrers URLs has been supported
+* Bugfix: The Apache 403 error has been fixed when passing the actual URL as the GET parameter
+* Bugfix: Date filter in Top Referring Sites has been fixed

 = v13.1.3 - 23.12.2021 =
 * Bugfix: The issue for showing the pagination in date range template has been fixed
 * Enhancement: Skip undefined `HTTP_HOST` notice error